fast-programmer/outboxer/README.md

 1. row must be inserted into a PostgreSQL or MySQL database table
 2. must be handled out of band (e.g. in a Sidekiq Job via redis)

-By providing *an interface to queue events* and *a multithreaded publisher* to publish them out of band, Outboxer will quickly transform your existing stack to *eventually consistent architecture*, bringing with it all the benefits of high availability, scalability and resilience.
+By providing *a ruby interface to queue events* in your application services, and *a multithreaded publisher script* to publish them out of band, Outboxer quickly transforms your existing stack to *eventually consistent architecture*, bringing with it all the benefits of high availability, scalability and resilience.

 See the [transactional outbox pattern](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/transactional-outbox.html) for more details.